 If you’re interested in perfume, you’ve no doubt heard various terms being used to describe perfume strengths such as Eau de Parfum, Eau de Toilette, or Eau Fraiche.
-If you’re not familiar with the vocabulary, it can be confusing to sort out what they actually mean.
-What are perfume strengths and how do you figure out which is right for you?

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!